 Horizons Clinical Research Center, LLC takes a very active interest in subject recruitment as

-evidenced by the fact that we are usually one of the top enrolling sites for our studies and a number
+evidenced by the fact that we are often one of the highest enrolling sites for our studies and a number

 of times have been the top enrolling center in the country.
 One of the factors in our favor is that we